cultofmetatron/peterdecroos-blog/source/_posts/2013-07-16-lexically-scope-like-a-boss.markdown

   }
 {% endcodeblock%}

-Scope order is created Lexically.
+Scope order is created lexically.
 Each new function definition in the source (ie: text, hence the lexical) is being read into the interpreter as a place to mark a new node in the scope chain on invocation.
 I mentioned that the scope datastructure resembles a tree because both Scope C and E belong to B as siblings.
 B in turn, belongs to A.

-None of these functions are being invoked.
-The scope is locked to A -> B, B-> C, B->E Things get hairier when we invoke them.
+None of these functions are being invoked but the scope lookup rules are locked to A -> B, B-> C, B->E Things get hairier when we invoke them.

 {% codeblock lang:javascript %}